 You might notice a medallion with the Gerudo icon dangling beside him.
-Many people have taken this to mean that this undead figure is none other than Ganon himself since he was once born a Gerudo.
+Many people have taken this to mean that this undead figure is none other than Ganon himself since he was born a Gerudo.
 However, we don't know for sure if that is true.
 There's also the creepy glowing hand that seems to be attached to his chest, which might indicate another villain Link will need to face.

 There's a brief flash of light at the 0:45 second mark of the teaser trailer that throws a shadowy silhouette on the wall.
 It seems to show just what this undead person looked like when they were alive.
-We'll update on who the sequel's main bad guy is as we learn more.
+We'll update you on who the sequel's main bad guy is as we learn more.

 Will you play as Link or Zelda?

-No information was revealed regarding who you play as in this sequel, but you do see both Link and Zelda in the trailer.
+No information was revealed regarding who you play in this sequel, but you see both Link and Zelda in the trailer.
 By default, we can only assume that Link is the playable character as he always has been, but maybe there will be some moments that we can play as Zelda, which would be a nice change of pace.